Your Credit Score: What it means

-Before lenders make the decision to give you a loan, they want to know if you are willing and able to pay back that mortgage loan.
-To figure out your ability to pay back the loan, they look at your debt-to-income ratio.
+Before lenders make the decision to give you a loan, they have to know that you're willing and able to pay back that loan.
+To assess your ability to pay back the loan, they assess your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company formulated the first FICO score to assess creditworthines.
-We've written a lot more about FICO here.
+Fair Isaac and Company formulated the original FICO score to assess creditworthines.
+For details on FICO, read more here.

-Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score considers both positive and negative items in your credit report.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your current debt level, past late payments, length of your credit history, and other factors are considered.
+Your score is calculated from both the good and the bad of your credit history.
+Late payments count against you, but a consistent record of paying on time will improve it.

-To get a credit score, you must have an active credit account with six months of payment history.
-This payment history ensures that there is enough information in your report to build an accurate score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They should build up credit history before they apply.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This history ensures that there is sufficient information in your credit to build a score.
+Should you not meet the minimum criteria for getting a score, you may need to work on your credit history before you apply for a mortgage.

 Halpern & Associates Mortgage Corporation can answer your questions about credit reporting.
-Call us: (305) 535-2230.
+Give us a call at (305) 535-2230.